 Providing for senior care involves a complex web of services that need to be aligned.
 Consult with your financial advisor or wealth advisor for help in assessing what resources are available to your parent and how to make them last.
 Your advisors can also work with you and your attorney to determine what provisions you may want to include map out in an estate plan, which should include a medical and financial power of attorney.
 In addition, they can point you in the right direction for financial assistance and support for your parent.
-Depending on how much is invested with Wells Fargo Bank, you may also be eligible for help from professionals at Wells Fargo Life Management Services, which can take over tasks like bill paying and double-checking health care statements.

 Make time to connect